-How many acres will American Prairie Reserve comprise when it's complete?
+How many acres will American Prairie comprise when it's complete?
 Why this size?

 Conservation biologists have determined that a mixed-grass prairie would need to be approximately 5,000 square miles (roughly 3.2 million acres) in size in order to be a fully functioning ecosystem that supports the full complement of native prairie biodiversity and provides room to endure episodic localized natural phenomena like fire, disease and severe winter storms.
-The Reserve currently stewards more than 399,000 acres of deeded private land and leased public land.
+Learn more about our land model.

-Why has APR chosen this particular region in Montana as the location for its prairie restoration efforts?
+Why did American Prairie choose this particular region in Montana as the location for its prairie restoration efforts?

-How does APR buy land and work with landowners?
+How does American Prairie buy land and work with landowners?

-American Prairie Reserve purchases private land from willing sellers in the region using market studies and appraisals to inform purchase price decisions.
-APR pays property taxes on all lands owned by the organization.
-When working with local sellers our intent is to be as flexible as possible in order to meet the unique circumstances that each landowner may face, and APR utilizes different tools depending on the specific situation.
+American Prairie purchases private land in the region using market studies and appraisals to inform purchase price decisions.
+We pay property taxes on all lands owned by the organization.
+When working with local sellers, our intent is to be as flexible as possible in order to meet the unique circumstances that each landowner may face, and we utilize different tools depending on the specific situation.
 These include, but are not limited to, livestock leases and contract purchase, exchanges, tax and estate planning tools and other approaches that may benefit the seller.

-Does APR plan to keep the land, or will it eventually be turned over to the government?
+Does American Prairie plan to keep the land, or will it eventually be turned over to the government?

-What are the advantages of a private effort like APR?
+What are the advantages of a private effort like American Prairie?

-We also believe there will be benefits to having a well-endowed private entity (APR) as the owner of hundreds of thousands of acres marbled through the Reserve’s millions of acres of public lands.
-From time-to-time governments struggle to fully fund large-scale parks and recreation areas, sometimes even needing to close them temporarily due to insufficient operational funds.
-American Prairie Reserve’s endowment is intended to help keep at least the Reserve’s private acres in strong financial shape well into the future.
+We also believe there will be benefits to having a well-endowed private entity as the owner of hundreds of thousands of acres marbled through American Prairie’s millions of acres of public lands.
+From time to time governments struggle to fully fund large-scale parks and recreation areas, sometimes even needing to close them temporarily due to insufficient operational funds.
+American Prairie's endowment is intended to help keep at least the prairie’s private acres in strong financial shape well into the future.

-What is APR’s position on new National Monuments?
+What is American Prairie's position on new National Monuments?